OECD Guidelines Chapter 5: Employment and Industrial Relations

 Your company and partners in the value chain should pay attention to the following:

 - Respect the right of your employees to join trade unions or workers' representatives, free of choice.
 Employees have the right to be represented by either.
-In countries where unions are banned, facilitating self-established forms of employee representation would be an acceptable alternative.
 By letting your employees be represented it is possible to reach a fair agreement on employment conditions.
 This shows you take the interests of your local staff seriously.
 This will make negotiations, concerning for example collective agreements, more efficient and effective.
 Your attitude will help your employees and their representatives to obtain a clear and honest picture of the performance of the entity or the enterprise as a whole.

 - Take adequate steps to ensure health and safety of your employees.